opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

         \texttt{src} ( \texttt{seed} .x, \texttt{seed} .y)_b- \texttt{loDiff} _b \leq \texttt{src} (x,y)_b \leq \texttt{src} ( \texttt{seed} .x, \texttt{seed} .y)_b+ \texttt{upDiff} _b

-    in the case of color image and fixed range
+    in case of a color image and fixed range

 where
 :math:`src(x',y')` is the value of one of pixel neighbors that is already known to belong to the component.
 That is, to be added to the connected component, a color/brightness of the pixel should be close enough to:

 *
-    Color/brightness of one of its neighbors that already belong to the connected component in case of floating range.
+    Color/brightness of one of its neighbors that already belong to the connected component in case of a floating range.

 *
-    Color/brightness of the seed point in case of fixed range.
+    Color/brightness of the seed point in case of a fixed range.

 Use these functions to either mark a connected component with the specified color in-place, or build a mask and then extract the contour, or copy the region to another image, and so on.
 Various modes of the function are demonstrated in the ``floodfill.cpp`` sample.